hadleynet/hadleynet.org/_posts/2016-08-01-Bicycle-Tour.markdown

 <img src='/assets/20160804-Bicycle-Tour/river.jpg'>

-We the cycled the remaining few miles to the [Colby Hill Inn](http://www.colbyhillinn.com) where we were able to check in early and drop our bags.
+We then cycled the remaining few miles to the [Colby Hill Inn](http://www.colbyhillinn.com) where we were able to check in early and drop our bags.
 We headed back out for lunch at St George's Cafe on Bridge St (the jalapeno and cheese bagel with jalapeno cream cheese was delicious) and then cycled a loop via Contoocook and Hopkinton to make up for the relatively small distance between our accommodations.
 We followed some of the [Currier and Ives Scenic Byway](http://currierandivesbyway.org/along-the-byway) but were disappointed in the section on Rt 202 between Hopkinton and Henniker: traffic speeding by at 60 mph does not make for a scenic or relaxing ride!

 On the return leg of the loop we stopped in at [Henniker Brewing](http://www.hennikerbrewing.com/home.html) for a cold, refreshing tasting flight.

 <img src='/assets/20160804-Bicycle-Tour/beer.jpg'>

-In the evening we attended a free jazz concert at the Henniker band stand and enjoyed take-out pizza and fries from Sonny's Main Street Pizza just across the street.
+In the evening we attended a free jazz concert by [Swing Rocket](https://www.facebook.com/swingrocketmusic/) at the Henniker band stand and enjoyed take-out pizza and fries from Sonny's Main Street Pizza just across the street.

 <img src='/assets/20160804-Bicycle-Tour/music.jpg'>